Skip to main content

 Topics of interest include:

-• Novel immunotherapy approaches and understanding novel immune synapses relevant to blood cancers.
-LLS is particularly interested in immunotherapy approaches to aggressive and indolent lymphoma.
+e) LLS is especially interested in novel immunotherapy approaches and understanding novel immune synapses relevant to blood cancers.

-• Safety and efficacy of stem cell transplantation.
+• Improvements in the safety and efficacy of stem cell transplantation.

 How to apply